A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 How much life insurance do parents with minor children need?+

 A common starting point is 10–12x the working parent's income, plus expected education costs, plus mortgage payoff, minus existing liquid assets.
-Term life insurance is dramatically cheaper than permanent and is appropriate for most families.
-Once amounts get large or estate tax exposure exists, an ILIT becomes worth discussing.

 Related